Emperor Seiwa: Events of Seiwa's life

-Mausoleum

-The actual site of Seiwa's grave is known.
-The emperor is traditionally venerated at the misasagi memorial shrine in the Ukyō-ku ward of Kyoto.
-The Imperial Household Agency designates this location as Seiwa's mausoleum.
-It is formally named the Minooyama no Misasagi (清和天皇陵) or Seiwa Tennō Ryō.
-From the site of his tomb the Emperor Seiwa is sometimes referred to as the Emperor Mizunoo (水尾帝, Mizunoo-tei).
-The kami of Emperor Seiwa is venerated at the Seiwatennō-sha near the mausoleum.

 Kugyō

 Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.

 In general, this elite group included only three to four men at a time.
 These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
 During Seiwa's reign, this apex of the Daijō-kan included: